Skip to main content

 Research interests

 Sarah has expertise in using large datasets of observational data, such as the Clinical Practice Research Datalink (CPRD) and National Cancer Registration Service data.
-She uses regression, survival and time series analysis methods.
+She is Routine Data Lead for APEx.
+She uses a range of quantitative analysis methods, including linear and Poisson regression, survival and time series analyses.

 Research grants